prxncxss03/trt-percentage-converter/README.md

 ## 📜Use
 RT stands for "Running Time"
-For example, you are watching a 12hr Python Tutorial.
-And you want to know your progress in percentages.
+For example, you are watching a 12hr Python Tutorial and you want to know your progress in percentages.
 ![yt](https://user-images.githubusercontent.com/84000523/218392339-4d0c9094-0a6b-4aa6-869d-520cd589f47b.png)
 ![sample1](https://user-images.githubusercontent.com/84000523/218394181-3796d19d-a144-4344-9971-7a20c6fa66d4.png)